joshua-lossner/coherenceism.content/content/journal/2025-07-31-news-after-noise.md

 title: News After Noise
 date: 2025-07-31
 tags:
+  - AI-and-Human-Agency
 ---
-# **News After Noise**
+## **News After Noise**

 _Reclaiming Reality in a Coherent World_

+_“The truth will set you free — but first it will destabilize your feed.”_

+Deepfakes aren’t the root of our crisis of trust.
+They’re the punctuation mark — the sharp exclamation at the end of a sentence that has been unraveling for decades.

+We talk about “losing trust” as though it were once whole.
+But what’s fading isn’t trust itself — it’s the illusion of it.
+The priest, the anchor, the headline, the algorithm — they were never truly impartial.
+They were always framing the story, guiding it toward certain conclusions.
+We just weren’t meant to see the strings.

 ---

-> _“The truth will set you free—but first it will destabilize your feed.”_

-Deepfakes aren’t the problem.
-They’re the punctuation.
-The jagged little exclamation mark at the end of a long sentence that’s been unraveling for decades.

-People keep saying we’re losing trust—but what they mean is we’re losing the **illusion** of it.
-The priest, the anchor, the headline, the algorithm—they were never built to be impartial.
-They were built to steer.
-To frame.
-To guide the story in a direction that benefits someone.

-We just weren’t supposed to notice.
+### **When Trust Was Outsourced**

+For much of modern history, trust came bundled with institutions.
+You didn’t verify facts; you trusted the source — the nightly news, the textbook, the official statement.
+And when those sources failed — when they sold wars, shielded the powerful, or silenced dissent — it shook people deeply.

+Most didn’t discard the structure.
+They simply chose new voices to follow.
+And so the echo chambers grew — Fox or CNN, NPR or Rogan, Reddit or TikTok.
+Different channels, same dynamic.

 ---
-## **Trust Was Outsourced.**

-Now it’s Coming Home.

-For years, trust was a package deal.
-You didn’t trust _facts_—you trusted _institutions_.
-The nightly news.
-The textbook.
-The official statement.
-And when those institutions failed—when they sold wars, protected predators, or buried dissent—it shook people to their core.

-But most didn’t abandon the structure.
-They just picked new priests.

-And so came the echo chambers.
-CNN or Fox.
-NPR or Rogan.
-Reddit or TikTok.
-Same formula, different filters.
+### **When the Machines Arrived**

+Then came AI.
+Then came deepfakes.
+Suddenly, even your own eyes and ears could be deceived with precision.
+We weren’t just questioning the credibility of institutions — we were questioning reality itself.

+For many, that realization felt like the ground giving way.
+But perhaps it’s not entirely bad.
+Perhaps this collapse is an invitation — to stop outsourcing our sense of truth and start finding our way back to it, slowly and directly.

 ---
-## **Then Came the Machines**

-Enter AI.
-Enter deepfakes.
-Enter an era where even your eyes and ears can be fooled with mathematical precision.
-Suddenly, we weren’t just questioning institutions—we were questioning **reality itself**.

-People panicked.

-But here’s the quiet heresy:
-**Maybe it’s good that the lie finally collapsed.**
-Maybe now we stop worshipping the headline and start _feeling our way_ back to what’s real.
+### **Functional Truth**

+Not all information is equal.
+There is a difference between manufactured consent and what I call _functional truth_.

+You see it in quiet corners of the internet: someone showing you how to repair a dryer, cultivate a garden, or set up a server in their garage.
+The proof is in the outcome.
+The trust is earned, not by authority, but by contact with reality.

+That is coherence — the kind of truth that survives testing, that aligns with the patterns of the real world.

 ---

-## **Functional Truth vs. Manufactured Consent**

-YouTube is a great example.
-Not the clickbait headlines or the corporate news clones—but the corner of it where people **show** you how to do something.

-Fix your dryer.
-Build a homelab.
-Grow tomatoes in a trash can.

-These are little sparks of **functional truth**—not because someone declared them true, but because they **worked**.
-The proof is the result.
-The trust is earned.

-That’s coherence.
-A claim that survives contact with reality.
+### **News in a Coherent Society**

+In a coherent system, “news” would not be a race to break the most attention-grabbing story.
+It would slow down.
+It would strip away the spectacle.

+It would be grounded in relevance:

+- News is not narrative; it is observation.
+- It is signal, not noise.
+- It invites collective interpretation rather than dictating conclusions.
+- It asks: _Does this matter to our well-being, our resources, our trust, our ecological stability?_

+Celebrity scandals and hourly outrage cycles would give way to the lived pulse of our communities.

 ---

-## **News in a Coherent Society**

-So what do we do with _news_ in a world no longer drunk on spectacle?

-We slow it down.
-Strip it back.
-Reground it in _meaningful relevance_.

-In a Coherent system:

-- News is not narrative.
-It is **observation**.
-- It arrives as **signal**, not noise.
-Drones, sensors, trusted local contributors.
-- Stories don’t tell you what to think—they invite you to **interpret together**.
-- What’s “newsworthy” is based on **impact**: does this affect resources, well-being, ecological stability, trust?

-No more celebrity slapfights.
-No more every-hour updates on every nothing.
-Just the pulse of reality—measured, local, lived.
+### **From Echo Chambers to Ecosystems**

+Instead of chasing distractions, people would focus on what directly shapes their shared world:

+- The condition of the soil in their gardens
+- The needs of their neighbors
+- The shifts in local weather, energy, or transport
+- The changes that require their participation

+News would become relational — less about what’s happening “out there” and more about how the world is changing _around us_, and what we can do within it.

 ---
-## **From Echo Chambers to Ecosystems**

-Instead of reacting to ragebait, people start paying attention to:

-- The soil in their gardens
-- The requests from their neighbors
-- The shifts in weather, energy, and transit
-- The needs of the moment

-News becomes **relational**.
-Less “what’s happening out there,” more “how is the world changing around _us_, and what is our part in it?”

----
-## **You’re the Editor Now**
+### **You’re the Editor Now**

-And here’s the terrifying, liberating truth:
-In a Coherent world, **you** are the filter.
-You are responsible for discerning what matters.
-You don’t get to outsource your morality, your attention, your decisions.

-But you’re not alone in that.

-The tools help.
-The people help.
-The rhythm of a sane, slowed-down society helps.
-But in the end, you learn to trust—not the system, not the voice, not even the footage—but the **felt sense** of resonance.

-You know when something fits.
-You know when something’s real.
+  In a coherent society, no single institution does your filtering for you.
+You learn to hold that responsibility yourself — to discern what matters, what’s true, what deserves your attention.

+And you are not alone in that work.
+Tools, communities, and a slower societal rhythm help.
+But ultimately, you come to trust not the brand, not the voice, not even the footage — but the quiet recognition inside that tells you when something fits, when something’s real.

 That’s coherence.

-And maybe, just maybe… the news we need most isn’t what’s breaking.
+And maybe the most important news of all isn’t what’s breaking.

-It’s what’s _mending_.
+It’s what’s mending.